Comparing Major Moving Truck Rental Agencies

 With so many moving company options out there, it's not surprising that customers can get overwhelmed by their choices.
 Many websites offer guesses of how much truck space you need - for example, they might say that a one-bedroom apartment needs a particular size of truck, but if you find that you have either way too much truck or nothing like enough for your needs, there's really nothing you can do on the day of your move to change your mind.

 While you can make reservations with each of these companies online, it's a good idea to speak to your local dealer to make sure the truck you want will be in stock on the appropriate day, and that all of your questions are answered before you put down a deposit.
-Here is an extra tip for you; regardless of truck size, rental trucks are not considered commercial vehicles, therefore you do not need a special license to drive one.
+Here is an extra tip for you: regardless of truck size, rental trucks are not considered commercial vehicles, and you do not need a special license to drive one.

 Myths and Misconceptions About Moving Truck Rental Companies